cbrun/cbrun.github.io/_tag/startup.md

 ---
 title: "startup"
 tag: "startup"
-description: "Posts tagged with ‘startup’."
+description: "Startup lessons from Obeo’s journey—focus, product bets, and building in the open with customers and communities."
 ---